1. What are cookies?

 8. Other security issues related to cookies

 Other cookie-based attacks involve incorrect cookie settings on servers.
 If a website does not require the browser to use only encrypted channels, attackers can use this vulnerability to trick browsers into sending information through unsecured channels.
-Attackers then use the information to gain unauthorized access to certain sites.
+Attackers then use the information to gain unauthorised access to certain sites.
 It is very important to be careful in choosing the most appropriate method of protecting your personal information.

 9. Tips for safe and responsible browsing based on cookies